Uncommon/Rundown/README.md

 ### Goals and plans

-* Compatibility with XCTest and Swift Testing - *Swift Testing needs more flexibility in test discovery, which is hopefully coming soon*
+* Compatibility with XCTest and Swift Testing, with an API that looks the same in either case
+* Flexibility to use it or not for any given test (hence there is no custom test discovery)
 * Minimal boilerplate at the use site
 * Ease of use during development, such as running (or skipping) specific elements